Periodic Table

 What Are Energy Levels, Anyway?

 But here’s the twist: electrons don’t just chill in these shells like passengers on a bus.
-The principal quantum number (n) defines the energy level, but other quantum numbers—angular momentum (l), magnetic (m), and spin (s)—add layers of complexity.
+Which means the principal quantum number (n) defines the energy level, but other quantum numbers—angular momentum (l), magnetic (m), and spin (s)—add layers of complexity.
 They’re governed by quantum mechanics, which means their behavior is more like a dance than a commute.
 This isn’t just textbook jargon; it’s the reason why helium stays inert while neon glows in signs.

 Why Energy Levels Matter More Than You Think